BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/source/README.rst

 ::

    If on MACOSX, substitute `gcc_linux-64` and `gxx_linus-64` with `clang_osx-64` and `clangxx_osx-64`.
-   If on Windows, substitute `gcc_linux-64` and `gxx_linus-64` with (TODO: Fill in) and (TODO: Fill in).

-   If you want a faster install, you can install the python packages (numpy, Cython, scipy, tqdm, jupyter, ipython, h5py, requests, matplotlib) with pip
+   If you want a faster install, you can install the python packages (numpy, Cython, scipy, tqdm, jupyter, ipython, h5py, requests, matplotlib) with pip.

 2) Clone the repository.